Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

-- Once you get regular with it, you will create an ecosystem of audiences who are willing to consume what you have to create (One of the best examples is the Youtuber and Filmmaker Casey Neistat).
+- Once you get regular with it, you will create an ecosystem of audiences who are willing to consume what you have to create (One of the best examples is the YouTuber and Filmmaker Casey Neistat).

 Austin also normalizes the idea of not being the best at what you do.
 He says that it’s okay to be a beginner and know nothing about something.
 That’s how you learn and grow.

-- Share your work online without judgement
+- Share your work online without judgment

 - Teach whatever you know